 If you are applying for the Philosophy MA program or PhD program using the online Application System Fall 2018 start dates, you are required to upload scanned copies of documents as part of your program application.
 Instructions about scanned documents required and details of how to submit appropriate scanned copies are included within the online application.

-Applicants must submit an online application along with all supporting documents by the application deadline on Monday, January 8, 2018.
+Applicants must submit an online application along with all supporting documents by the application deadline on Monday, January 7, 2019.
 This includes all letters of reference.
-International students are encouraged to apply by Friday, December 1, 2017 for full consideration in all funding opportunities.
-Admission application opens for September 2018 start date on October 15, 2017.
+Admission application opens for September 2019 start date on October 15, 2018.

 Admissions: Frequently Asked Questions

 I can’t make the January 7th deadline – can I submit a late application?

 The deadline for all applications and ancillary documents is January 7th .
 After the deadline has passed the online application system closes and we no longer accept any applications – no exceptions.